Learn the Best and Worst Methods for Finding Your Body Fat Percentage

 Skinfold measurements are made using skinfold calipers.
 Skinfold calipers range from $10 – $600.
 The most common skinfold calipers are the Lange (green).
 Each skinfold is taken by the practitioner, pinching and pulling lightly on a section of skin and placing the calipers over it to measure.

 The accuracy of skinfold measurement has usually been reported to be within 1-2% of the clinical standard (hydrostatic weighing.)
 The accuracy depends on the test subject and the practitioner’s skills and experience.
+Click here to purchase a quality skinfold caliper.

 The common body fat measurement Formulas use Skinfolds from the Following areas: